JolifantoBambla/trichi/README.md

 ## Caveats

-### No faceted meshes supported
+### No faceted meshes supported yet

-All steps of the algorithm build on the assumption that the input mesh is contiguous.
-It is the user's responsibility to ensure that this condition is satisfied, e.g., by welding similar vertices beforehand.
+The algorithm builds on the assumption that the input mesh is contiguous.
+It is currently the user's responsibility to ensure that this condition is satisfied, e.g., by welding similar vertices beforehand.

 ## Related Projects